-For "the Gardens" (DWG) to be a destination for people seeking a simple lifestyle within the DFW Metroplex by fostering a community that:
+For Dalworthington Gardens to be a destination for people seeking a relaxed lifestyle within the DFW Metroplex by fostering a community that:

 - 1. Maintains a small town rural neighborhood feel - 2.
 Blends with its natural environment - 3.
 Responds to the needs of its citizens - 4.
-Allows reasonable and appropriate development that are consistent with the goals and makes a positive contribution to the community. - 5.
+Allows reasonable and appropriate development that is consistent with the goals and makes a positive contribution to the community. - 5.
 Works in cooperation with its municipal neighbors, county government, and state government to create mutual benefit of the population. - 6.
 Recognizes its responsibility to be a conservative steward of the public's funds.